Greece: Amendments to withholding tax regime applicable to Greek and foreign affiliated legal entities

+Greece has recently experienced a radical reform on the applicable tax framework by implementing new provisions abolishing the ones of the former Greek Income Tax Code (L.2238/1994).
+The withholding taxes regime is among the various tax subjects affected.
 Under the provisions of the New Greek Income Tax Code (L.4172/2013), withholding tax applies (among others) to dividend (10%), interest (15%) and royalties (20%) payments as well as to the consideration for the provision of several services (20%).

 More specifically, and as regards the dividend, interest and royalties payments made between Greek and foreign affiliated entities, the new provisions have transposed into the Greek tax legislation the EU Parent-Subsidiary Directive (2011/96/EU) and the EU Interest & Royalty Directive (2003/49/EU) and therefore a withholding tax exemption may be granted if the affiliated entities are (i) EU tax residents; (ii) subject to corporate income tax; (iii) incorporated into specific legal forms mentioned in the respective annexes of the Directives (mostly SAs and Ltds); and (iv) the minimum holding percentage set in the applicable rule is preserved for more than 24 months.
 However, it remains unclear how these provisions are going to interact with the new anti-tax avoidance rule introduced by the new Tax Procedures Code (L.4174/2013).